CoatiSoftware/vs-sourcetrail/README.md

 ## Troubleshooting

 The first step to troubleshooting is to enable logging for the extension.
-This can be found in the settings for SourceTrail in `Tools` -> `Options` -> `Sourcetrail`
+This can be found in the settings for Sourcetrail in `Tools` -> `Options` -> `Sourcetrail`

 ### `Create Compilation Database` is greyed out
 Check that the loaded solution contains at least one C/C++ project in it.